-The contents of this report are the views of the contractor and do not necessarily reflect the views or policies of the Department of Housing and Urban Development or the U.S. Government.
+The contents of this report are reflect the views or policies of or the U.S. Government. the views of the Departme the contractor ent of Housing and do not nece and Urban Dev essarily velopment

 FOREWORD

 This evaluation of the Supportive Housing Demonstration Program (SHDP) provides strong support for the creation of a flexible block grant to aid the homeless.
 Perhaps the best designed of the many HUD-administered McKinney homeless assistance programs, SHDP consisted of two distinct initiatives: the Transitional Housing Program for homeless individuals and families and the Permanent Housing Program for homeless persons with disabilities.
 National Evaluation of the Supportive Housing Demonstration Program: Final Report provides a comprehensive summary of the many achievements of the program, which was succeeded by the Supportive Housing Program in 1992.